 2. See the Death Star and build your own spaceship at LEGOLAND.

-Lego Star Wars Miniland at LEGOLAND Florida and California parks feature an awesome display of seven different Star Wars scenes.
+Lego Star Wars Miniland at LEGOLAND Florida and LEGOLAND California parks feature an awesome display of seven different Star Wars scenes.
 Admire intricate Lego reproductions of a Jawa sandcrawler on Tatooine, an underwater Opee sea killer on Naboo and more.
 While you’re there, make sure to visit the Lego Star Wars Gallery, which is home to 12 all your favorite Star Wars characters.
 Each Lego model stands 3 feet tall and a life-size Darth Maul is the highlight to any visit.

 What: LEGO Star Wars Miniland